-Yet, the triumph of science has also brought us to the Anthropocene – a world shaped entirely by us and for us.
-Contrary to the claims of neo-liberalist ideology, unrestrained free open-market capitalism, based on control of resources, is creating an unparalleled disparity between the rich and everyone else.
+The triumph of science has also brought us to the Anthropocene – a world shaped entirely by us and for us.
+Contrary to the claims of neo-liberalist ideology, unrestrained free open-market capitalism based on control of resources, has created an unparalleled disparity between the rich and everyone else.
 We live in extreme times.
 On one hand the juggernaut of scientific materialism is pushing us ever onward in the name of progress, to what are its inevitable limits.
 On the other, fissures are appearing everywhere.

-Powerful social movements are mobilising in response to climate change, the excessive reach of global corporations, ineffective government, and continuing racial and gender inequality.
-Disparate and often isolated voices of dissent and hope, as well as new paradigms of thinking and innovation, are connecting with each other and the world at large, thanks to the internet.
+Powerful social movements are mobilising in response to climate change, the excessive reach of technology and global corporations, ineffective government, and continuing racial and gender injustice.
+Voices of dissent and hope, as well as new paradigms of thinking and innovation, are connecting with each other and the world at large across cyberspace.
 The recognition of a crisis of ‘meaning’ is generating a different order of knowledge within postmodernity.
 This is challenging the exclusive anthropocentric humanism of our time with a different priority of values: those that privilege authenticity, and support non-hierarchical and integral ways of living and being.

 At 3rd Space we see ourselves as part of this emergent process, providing spaces to field and nurture authentic counter-narratives, to bring enquiry, dialogue, and engagement to the issues of our time.